Minh-Than/RecreateOrieditaCamera/README.md

 ### Step 1

-To get the object point to display properly, first we'll grab a vector between the object point and the camera position...
+To get the object point to display properly, first we'll grab a vector between the object point and the camera position (notated as <x1, y1>).

 ```java
 double x1 = t_ob.getX() - camera_position_x;